chinhho/Beer_Recommendation_System/README.md

 - Total beers scraping were 6000 kind of beer.
 - Total raters were 61055 raters.
-- Combined beers and raters together by using beer IDs.
+- Combined beers and raters together by using beer IDs

 # EDA:
 - Top 10 raters